$125 off any CGM Plan. Use code WINTER125

 Some women (about 80 percent) experience vasomotor symptoms during menopause, such as hot flashes and night sweats.
 These symptoms are associated with poorer self-reported sleep quality and chronic insomnia.

-Some research shows that women with moderate to severe hot flashes are almost three times more likely to report frequent nighttime awakenings compared to women without hot flashes.
-Other studies suggest that some of these sleep issues, like more frequent nighttime awakenings and trouble falling asleep, could be caused by decreasing estrogen levels.
+Some sleep studies show that women with hot flashes tend to wake up more often.
+Other studies suggest that some of these sleep issues, like more frequent nighttime awakenings and trouble falling asleep, could be caused by decreasing estrogen and estradiol levels.

 Other Sleep Disruptors